logzio/documentation/docs/shipping/AWS/aws-eks.md

 ### Monitoring fluentd with prometheus
 In order to monitor fluentd and collect input & output metrics.
 You can enable prometheus configuration with the `logzio-fluentd.daemonset.fluentdPrometheusConf` and `logzio-fluentd.windowsDaemonset.fluentdPrometheusConf` parameter (default to false).
-When enabling promehteus configuration, the pod collects and exposes fluentd metrics on port `24231`, `/metrics` endpoint.
+When enabling Prometheus configuration, the pod collects and exposes fluentd metrics on port `24231`, `/metrics` endpoint.

 ### Modifying the configuration